omahs/Documentation-5/onboard/how-to-start-using-kwenta/getting-started-on-optimistic-ethereum.md

 description: How to begin your optimistic journey
 ---

-# Getting started with Optimism
+# Getting started on Optimism

-Ethereum mainnet transactions are increasingly becoming expensive.
+Ethereum Mainnet transactions are increasingly becoming expensive.
 This ongoing crisis birthed layer 2 scaling solutions like [Optimism](https://optimism.io).

 Transactions are processed on a layer 2 network such as Optimism (a network built on top of Ethereum) instead of occurring directly on mainnet Ethereum.
-The layer 2 solution submits transactions in groups to the Ethereum mainnet.
+The layer 2 solution submits transactions in groups to the Ethereum Mainnet.
 They are then secured by Ethereums leading security, significantly reducing end-user fees and increasing transaction speed.
 Optimism states users can save up to 50x in transaction fees.

 ## Getting started with Optimism

 Optimism provides near-instant transactions, lower transaction fees, while providing the same level of security as Ethereum.

 {% hint style="info" %}
-\* The upcoming steps assume you already have setup and funded a web3 wallet as well as added the Optimism network required to your wallet.
-If you need help with setting up a wallet, please follow our web3 setup guide in [defi-what-is-it-how-do-i-start.md](defi-what-is-it-how-do-i-start.md "mention") and fund it with Ethereum (ETH).
+The upcoming steps assume you already have setup and funded a web3 wallet on Ethereum Mainnet.
+Make sure you add the [Optimism network](https://chainid.link/?network=optimism) to your web3 wallet.
+If you need help with setting up a wallet, please follow our [web3 setup guide](https://blog.kwenta.io/installing-metamask) and fund it with Ether (ETH).
 {% endhint %}

 ## Moving assets to Optimism